How prepared are you?

-Alongside a structured GDPR service, VBC also addresses the demands GDPR is placing on Small Medium Enterprise (SME) organisations with GDPR Essentials.
-GDPR Essentials is a UK accredited Scheme designed for SME’s.
+VBC also addresses the demands GDPR is placing on Small Medium Enterprise (SME) organisations with the GDPR Fundamentals scheme.
+GDPR Fundamentals is a UK accredited Scheme designed for SME’s by QG Managament, one of the UK Government Accreditation bodies for Cyber Essentials.
 This is an end to end SME tailored framework, available in 3 tiers depending on the size of your organisation that concludes in GDPR Readiness Certification.
-Please contact us for full details of the GDPR Essentails Scheme.

 Preparing for the GPDR is complex.
 We recommend customers approach the regulation by focusing on an overall set of key controls and capabilities.
 These can be summarized by four vital areas: Discover, Manage, Protect, and Report.